AnthonyHoudaille/AnthonyHoudaille.github.io/_awsec2/03_Cassandra_Tutorial.md

 Example :
 ![image](https://AnthonyHoudaille.github.io/images/Cassandra_yaml.png)

-Do the same thing on the 5 Slaves nodes.
+Do the same thing on the 5 Slave nodes.

 ## b. cassandra-rackdc.properties file :

-For this tutorial, we just have to comment the tow lines uncommented.
+For this tutorial, we just have to comment the two lines uncommented.
 We do not have to specify any rack name or the name of the DataCenter because we just have one.

 ![image](https://AnthonyHoudaille.github.io/images/Cassandra_rack.png)